kazurayam/VisualInspectionTutorial/docs/index.md

             JobName jobName = new JobName("test_deleteJobName");
             JobTimestamp sourceJT = JobTimestamp.now();
             SharedMethods.write3images(store, jobName, sourceJT);

-            assertTrue(store.contains(jobName));
+    > Task :test
+    com.kazurayam.materialstore.core.DuplicatingMaterialException: The combination of fileType=txt and metadata={"foo":"bar", "URL.host":"github.com", "URL.path":"/kazurayam/materialstore-tutorial", "URL.port":"80", "URL.protocol":"https"} is already there in the index.
+        at com.kazurayam.materialstore.core.Jobber.write(Jobber.java:165)
+        at com.kazurayam.materialstore.core.StoreImpl.write(StoreImpl.java:948)
+        at com.kazurayam.materialstore.core.StoreImpl.write(StoreImpl.java:930)
+        at my.sample.T08StoreBasicsTest.test_unable_to_write_material_with_duplicating_Metadata(T08StoreBasicsTest.java:239)
+    ...
+    BUILD SUCCESSFUL in 53s
+    3 actionable tasks: 2 executed, 1 up-to-date

+### You can create 2 Materials with the same ID, same FileType if the Metadata is unique

+However, in a single JobTimestamp, you can create another Material of duplicating byte contents as far as you associate a unique Metadata to each.

             // now delete the JobName and files contained there store.deleteJobName(jobName);
             assertFalse(store.contains(jobName));
         }

-### You can not create 2 Materials with the same FileType and Metadata

-A single Material is not identified by the ID (40 hex-decimal characters derived from the file content by SHA1 Message signature).
-A single Material is identified by the combination of FileType and the Metadata associate to each Material.
-You can not create 2 Materials with the same FileType and Metadata in a single JobTimestamp.

-The following code demonstrate that you will get an Exception when you try to write a duplicating Material into a JobTimestamp directory.

         @Test
         public void test_unable_to_write_material_with_duplicating_Metadata()